Elderly and Childless

-But you remember when you were young don’t you?
-You thought you would be young forever.
+You remember when you were young don’t you and you thought you would be young forever.
 You probably even thought you were invincible.
 I know I did!
 And now I look ahead, reminding my Podcast listeners and my blog readers, to plan; hoping we make it to our end with our dignity intact.
 All while not having even one child to at least in part rely upon.

-But what of women and men in countries where there is not even the minimal governmental plan, i.e. social security, Medicare, Medicaid?
+What of elderly and childless, women and men, in countries where there is not even the minimal governmental plan, i.e. social security, Medicare, Medicaid?
 If you live in a country where at least social security exists, you have the opportunity for some semblance of a plan.
 Remember the elderly who live in countries where elder assistance does not exist, when you think you are too broke to have a plan.

 And yes, even those with children, have no guarantee that any one of them would spare, create, or have the time to help them.
 Children are not a retirement plan, at least not in the Western world.
 No matter where in the world you live, have a plan.